bodycams/bodycams.github.io/README.md

 If you're interested in the project but don't have information to add, help us out by sharing the project on [Facebook](https://www.facebook.com/sharer/sharer.php?u=Check%20out%20the%20Body%20Camera%20Database.%20http%3A//bodycams.github.io/) or [Twitter](https://twitter.com/home?status=Check%20out%20the%20Body%20Camera%20Database.%20http%3A//bodycams.github.io/).

 Want to get more involved?
 We're looking for journalists, researchers and other interested people to help coordinate data from individual states.
-You can contact us.
+Please [contact us](https://docs.google.com/forms/d/12Po4_AUOzvIoPlrczAQv1dOHXMNbQ5Er5SMccnj0nIk/viewform) and let us know how you can help.